 2. Relaaax.
 Pick either Friday or Saturday night to go out, and spend another evening staying home with friends.
 (Game night, anyone?!)
 Too much time out and about may lead to less sleep and pesky hangovers.

 3. Don’t sleep in.
 Who can resist sleeping till noon?
 But instead of waking up just in time for lunch, try sticking to the same sleep schedule all week to feel rested and energized all week long.

 4. Plan ahead Sunday night.
 Lay out the Monday morning outfit and pack a good lunch the night before—eliminating any stress in the A.M. will only make Monday’s more tolerable.
 And remember to re-set the alarm in order to wake up on time and avoid being late for work.

 5. Hit the hay early on Sunday.
 Make sure to get seven to nine hours of sleep to gear up for the workweek.
 Getting to bed at a reasonable hour will make the alarm clock our new friend.

 8. Hit the (early-bird) gym.
 It’s no secret that exercise amps up endorphin levels, so try getting in early morning exercise to start the day off right .
 Crunched for time?
 Try this four-minute workout.

 13. Figure out why Monday’s are blue.
-If dreading Mondays no matter what, then it may be time to switch careers.
-And luckily enough, we’re hiring!
+If you're dreading Mondays no matter what, then it may be time to switch careers.
+And lucky for you, we’re hiring!